RLV Technology Demonstration Programme: History

 In 2006 the Indian Space Research Organisation (ISRO) performed a series of ground tests to demonstrate stable supersonic combustion for nearly 7 seconds with an inlet Mach number of 6.

-In March 2010, ISRO conducted the flight testing of its new sounding rocket: Advanced Technology Vehicle (ATV-D01), weighing 3 tonnes at lift-off, a diameter of .56 m, and a length of ~10 m.
+In March 2010, ISRO conducted the flight testing of its new sounding rocket: Advanced Technology Vehicle (ATV-D01), weighing 3 tonnes at lift-off, a diameter of 0.56 m, and a length of ~10 m.
 It carried a passive scramjet engine combustor module as a test-bed for demonstration of air-breathing propulsion technology.

 In January 2012, ISRO announced that a scaled prototype, called Reusable Launch Vehicle-Technology Demonstrator (RLV-TD), was approved to be built and tested.
 The aerodynamics characterization on the RLV-TD prototype was done by the National Aerospace Laboratories in India.
 The RLV-TD is in the last stages of construction by a Hyderabad-based private company called CIM Technologies.
 The fixed landing gear for the RLV-TD was supplied by Timetooth Technologies.
 The full-scale RLV is expected to use retractable landing gear.

 By May 2015, engineers at the Vikram Sarabhai Space Centre (VSSC) in Thumba Equatorial Rocket Launching Station were installing thermal tiles on the outer surface of the RLV-TD to protect it against the intense heat during atmospheric reentry.
 This prototype weighs around 1.5 tonnes and flew to an altitude of 65 km mounted on top of an expendable solid booster HS9.

 On 28 August 2016, ISRO successfully tested its scramjet engine on second developmental flight of its Advanced Technology Vehicle ATV-D02 from the Satish Dhawan Space Centre for 28 August 2016.
 The scramjet engine will be integrated to the RLV at a later stage of development.

 In February 2024, IIT Kanpur built and evaluated the Hypervelocity Expansion Tunnel Test Facility, referred to as S2, in the Department of Aerospace Engineering's Hypersonic Experimental Aerodynamics Laboratory (HEAL).
 Scramjet flights and extreme hypersonic conditions such as atmospheric entry can be replicated at the S2 facility.
 It is anticipated that the facility will support RLV Technology Demonstration Programme.
+By 2026, ISRO had finalised the mission architecture and engine development, with wind tunnel testing done with NAL.
+Reusable Thermal insulation was reportedly under development for the project.